Who was William Henry Hart?

 Inventor

 William Henry Hart was a very good mechanic and prolific inventor because he had at least 13 patents for various instruments and devices.
 His most notable patent was for Hart’s Mercantile Computing Machine.
-This calculator appears to have been commercially successful, with reports of thousands behind manufactured.
+This calculator appears to have been commercially successful, with reports of thousands being manufactured.

 Incorporator